TimeMachine1994/081925-SvelteTweb/Old Docs01/svelte-refactor-082125.md

 ## 1. Overview

-This document provides a comprehensive breakdown of the TributeStream Calculator page.
+This document provides a comprehensive breakdown of the Tributestream Calculator page.
 The calculator is a multi-step form designed to guide users through selecting a livestreaming package, customizing it with add-ons and additional services, and calculating the total cost.
-It serves as the primary tool for users to configure and book a TributeStream event.
+It serves as the primary tool for users to configure and book a Tributestream event.

 The page is built as a single, dynamic view that transitions between a booking/configuration step and a secure payment step.
 It is designed to be user-friendly, providing clear options and a real-time summary of the selected services and their costs.